zype/zype.github.io/platform_docs/distribution.md

 permalink: /platform_docs/distribution/
 ---
 ## Distribution
-Zype makes it easy to distribute your videos for sale through other video platforms
+Zype makes it easy to distribute your videos for sale through other video platforms.
+Click one of the distribution endpoints

 <div style="width: 100%;">
   <div style="margin: 20px;"><span class="fa fa-file-text" style="margin-right: 4px;"></span>